marcoviscido/CLIPS-ArduinoNanoESP32/README.md

       "src": "clips-esp32-<WIFI-MAC-ADDRESS>",
       "dst": "ALL",
       "msg_id": "<UUID-string>",
-      "msg": "hello!"
+      "msg": "hello!",
+      "reply_me": "false" ; default value is false
     }
     ```

-    CLIPS will respond to messages sent to it with the results of the command received is msg.
+    This is also the structure of all messages exchanged.
+If `"reply_me": "true"` CLIPS will respond to messages sent to it with the results of the command received is msg.

     (send [mqtt] get-clientid)